 Veterans with a Class A or B invalidity will receive a benefit paid as a pension.
 The amount of pension varies between schemes and is based on several factors such as the class of invalidity, age, length of effective service, and final salary or final average salary.
 Generally, a Class B pension is 50% of a Class A pension.

 Invalidity benefits may be reviewed up to age 55.
 This means, for example, that a veteran receiving a Class A pension, may have it reduced to a Class B pension or to no pension at all.
 It is also possible that a veteran may receive an increase from a Class B to Class A pension.

-The Commonwealth Superannuation Corporation (CSC) which administers the four schemes, decided that invalidity pensions paid under the schemes are superannuation income stream benefits and has reported the payments as such to the Australian Taxation Office (ATO).
-This means that the taxable component of the pension is taxed at the veteran’s marginal tax rate.
+The Commonwealth Superannuation Corporation (CSC), which administers the four schemes, decided that invalidity pensions paid under the schemes were superannuation income stream benefits and has historically reported the payments as such to the Australian Taxation Office (ATO).
+This means that the taxable component of the pension has been taxed at the veteran’s marginal tax rate.